MOHANsundar007/RRT-Based-Autonomous-Indoor-Navigation-ROS2/README.md

 # Research Contribution

-This project demonstrates the integration of custom sampling-based path planning algorithms with ROS2 autonomous navigation systems and real-time visualization frameworks.
+This project demonstrates the integration of custom sampling based path planning algorithms with ROS2 autonomous navigation systems and real time visualization frameworks.

 The system can serve as a foundation for future research in: